effertzdv/unifi-voucher-site/README.md

 ## Minor adjustements
 - the expired status was never shown
 - multi-use / single-use didn't work correct for vouchers with a limited number of uses.
 E.g. 4x uses allowed was display as single-use voucher
-- add a variable sitename.
-This name is added to the header (if defined) - helps to distinguish multiple sites
+- added a variable unifiSiteName/UNIFI_SITENAME.
+This name is added to the header (if defined) - helps to distinguish multiple sites.